hmcts/probate-commons/README.md

 ### Applying a version tag

 Tags are applied to the branch and then to master.
+Branch tags should be based off the **current** tag version but with the JIRA appended.

-Branch tags should include the JIRA.
-The JIRA reference will need to be omitted when applying the tag to master.
+The JIRA reference will need to be **omitted** and the tag version **updated** when applying the tag to **master**.

 The *build.gradle* does **not** need to be updated as the tag version will be taken from the *git tag* once pushed to the remote.

-The example below uses version '1.0.1' as an example.
+The example below uses version '1.0.0' as the current release and '1.0.1' as the updated master release.

 If master is not tagged, a release will not be created and therefore will be unavailable to other components.